This is an introductory resource guide for those new to restoring rivers through dam removal.

 - European Maritime and Fisheries Fund: This fund supports projects that improve European fisheries and has been used extensively to support dam removal and fish passage projects.
 Example: Ennerdale Mill Weir

-- European Commission LIFE environment subprogram: The goal of the environment subprogram is to fund nature conservation projects with a focus on the areas of biodiversity, habitats and species.
-If more than half of the project costs are used to improve conservation status of priority habitats or species listed in the EU’s birds and habitats directives.
-Otherwise, projects may receive co-financing of up to 60%.
+- European Commission LIFE environment subprogram: The goal of the environment subprogram is to fund nature conservation projects with a focus on the areas of biodiversity, habitats and species, so long as more than half of the project costs are used to improve conservation status of priority habitats or species listed in the EU’s birds and habitats directives.
+Otherwise, general nature conservation projects may receive co-financing of up to 60%.
 Example: Yecla de Yeltes Dam, Huebra River, Spain incudes a Natura 2000 site and was therefore eligible for LIFE funding.

 - Municipalities and Water Authorities may have the resources and jurisdiction to purchase and remove obsolete dams.
 Example: In Sweden, Hudiksvall Municipality, purchased and removed Sofieholm’s hydroelectric power station.
 In France, water authorities may subsidize a portion of removal costs.